apache/cordova-docs/www/_posts/TBD-cordova-plugin-camera-8.0.0.md

 ```

 If your app is still hosted on the `file://` protocol on iOS, then the workaround is not necessary.

+#### Android

+Android will start returning `content://` URIs when selecting images from the user's gallery.
+Instead of `file://` in order to make use of the underlying MediaStore APIs.
+In order for these paths to be resolvable to a DOM-usable URL, `AndroidInsecureFileModeEnabled` must be off (the default value).

 Please report any issues you find by following the [How to File a Bug](https://github.com/apache/cordova#filing-a-bug) guide!